Soap opera: Plots and storylines

-In many soap operas, in particular daytime serials in the US, the characters are frequently attractive, seductive, glamorous and wealthy.
-Soap operas from the United Kingdom and Australia tend to focus on more everyday characters and situations, and are frequently set in working-class environments.
+In many soap operas, in particular daytime serials in the United States, the characters are frequently attractive, seductive, glamorous and wealthy.
+Soap operas from the United Kingdom and Australia tend to focus on more everyday characters and situations and are frequently set in working-class environments.
 Many of the soaps produced in those two countries explore social realist storylines such as family discord, marriage breakdown or financial problems.
-Both UK and Australian soap operas feature comedic elements, often affectionate comic stereotypes such as the gossip or the grumpy old man, presented as a comic foil to the emotional turmoil that surrounds them.
-This diverges from US soap operas where such comedy is rare.
-UK soap operas frequently make a claim to presenting "reality" or purport to have a "realistic" style.
-UK soap operas also frequently foreground their geographic location as a key defining feature of the show while depicting and capitalising on the exotic appeal of the stereotypes connected to the location.
+Both British and Australian soap operas feature comedic elements, often affectionate comic stereotypes such as the gossip or the grumpy old man, presented as a comic foil to the emotional turmoil that surrounds them.
+This diverges from American soap operas where such comedy is rare.
+British soap operas frequently make a claim to presenting "reality" or purport to have a "realistic" style.
+British soap operas also frequently foreground their geographic location as a key defining feature of the show while depicting and capitalising on the exotic appeal of the stereotypes connected to the location.
 As examples, EastEnders focuses on the tough and grim life in the East End of London; Coronation Street and its characters exhibit the stereotypical characteristic of "northern straight talking".

 Romance, secret relationships, extramarital affairs, and genuine hate have been the basis for many soap opera storylines.
-In US daytime serials, the most popular soap opera characters, and the most popular storylines, often involved a romance of the sort presented in paperback romance novels.
+In American daytime serials, the most popular soap opera characters, and the most popular storylines, often involved a romance of the sort presented in paperback romance novels.
 Soap opera storylines weave intricate, convoluted and sometimes confusing tales of characters who have affairs, meet mysterious strangers and fall in love, and who commit adultery, all of which keeps audiences hooked on the unfolding story.
-Crimes such as kidnapping, rape, and even murder may go unpunished if the perpetrator is to be retained in the ongoing story.
+Crimes such as kidnapping, assault (sometimes sexual), and even murder may go unpunished if the perpetrator is to be retained in the ongoing story.